Crash Holly: Early career (1989–1998)

-Lockwood debuted in 1989, as "Johnny Pearson" in Bay Area Wrestling, where he wrestled until 1994.
+Lockwood debuted in 1989, as "Johnny Pearson" in Bay Area Wrestling for Woody Farmer, where he wrestled until 1994.
 He dislocated his shoulder about five times and took 18 months off to recover.
 He then wrestled on the independent circuit as "'Irish' Erin O'Grady".
 In 1995, he appeared in Mexico with Consejo Mundial de Lucha Libre as "Super Diablo".
 In 1996, he joined All Pro Wrestling (APW), where he became known as "'The Leprechaun' Erin O'Grady" and had several matches with Vic Grimes.

 Lockwood joined the Philadelphia, Pennsylvania-based Extreme Championship Wrestling promotion in November 1997 after ECW wrestler Taz viewed a tape of a match between O'Grady and Michael Modest and referred him to ECW owner Paul Heyman.
 Erin O'Grady lost four untelevised matches in ECW, including a dark match at November to Remember.
 Following his stint in ECW, Lockwood returned to APW where he performed until October 1998.

 World Wrestling Federation / World Wrestling Entertainment (1998–2003)

 Developmental territories (1998–1999)

-O'Grady wrestled Grimes in a try-out match for the World Wrestling Federation (WWF) on January 20, 1998, and both were signed to contracts.
+O'Grady wrestled Vic Grimes in a try-out match for the World Wrestling Federation (WWF) on January 20, 1998, and both were signed to contracts.
 In November 1998, Lockwood was sent to Power Pro Wrestling, the WWF's developmental promotion, to train.
 Here, he won the Power Pro Wrestling Young Guns Championship and the PPW Tag Team Championship.
 WWF Talent Coordinator Bruce Prichard sent Lockwood to Mexico, to prepare him for the style of the WWF's lucha libre show, WWF Super Astros.
 He wrestled in Monterrey for three months, under a mask, as "The Green Ghost" (a play on the word "gringo").